Plug In to Relationship Management Session Descriptions

 Strategy Radio Hour

-Andillon Hackney, Director, Development Research, UC San Diego; Brock Silvey, Director, Prospect Research and Management, Northwestern University
+Andillon Hackney, Director, Prospect Management and Research, UC San Diego; Brock Silvey, Director, Prospect Research and Management, Northwestern University

 Body of Knowledge: Relationship Management, Competency 6